General Licensing FAQs

 How does the hardware warranty relate to licensing?

 The hardware warranty is tied to the hardware unit, not the license.
-Hardware that has a lifetime warranty (e.g., the MR24) is warranted for the life of the hardware.
-Hardware with a fixed-term warranty, (e.g., 1 year), has a 1-year warranty, regardless of the license.
+Hardware that has a lifetime warranty (for example, the MR24) is warranted for the life of the hardware.
+Hardware with a fixed-term warranty (for example, 1 year) has a 1-year warranty, regardless of the license.
 For more, see Returns (RMAs), Warranties and End-of-Life Information.

 Can I upgrade my organization from Enterprise to Advanced Security or Secure SD-WAN Plus (MX only)?